Is Vyvanse generic available?

 Is there a generic Lisdexamfetamine?

-There is currently no generic version of Vyvanse (lisdexamfetamine) available.
+Yes, there is currently a generic version of Vyvanse (lisdexamfetamine) available.

 How much will Vyvanse generic cost once it’s available?